isomerpages/moe-sls/_teacher-user-guide/Organise/(B1) Manage Class Group Resources (Enhanced).md

 entering the title of the resource into the search field.</p>
 </li>
 <li>
-<p>Click the Lesson card to add the Lesson as a Class Group Resource.</p>
+<p>Click the Module card to add the Module as a Class Group Resource.</p>
 </li>
 <li>
 <p>From the Resource Title subpage, teachers can edit the Resource Title